sam1234g/sam1234g/README.md

 <h2>About Me</h2>
 <p>I’m Sam, a former theatre director turned box office assistant turned software developer.
 My journey is
 defined by a love of problem-solving; from orchestrating productions to managing logistical intricacies with a customer-orientated approach, my diverse background has equipped me with a unique blend of creativity, people-skills and precision.

+During the intensive Bootcamp at School of Code, I'm diving into a tech stack that includes JavaScript, CSS, HTML.
+React, Node.js, Express, and PostgreSQL.
+I'm discovering the power of pair programming, honing my teamwork, communication, and problem-solving skills.
+As part of agile teams, I'm learning the ropes of daily stand-ups and retrospectives, getting hands-on experience in the entire product development journey, from brainstorming ideas and designing to actually building applications.

 I bring a storyteller's mindset to coding, finding joy in unraveling complex challenges, and cannot wait to bring my creative experience and analytical skills to innovative projects.</p>
 <h2>Skills</h2>
 <p>JavaScript | HTML5 | CSS | React | Node.js | Express | PostgreSQL | REST | Thunder Client | Jest
 React Testing Library | User Stories & Personas | Wireframing (Low & High Fidelity) | Figma | Git | GitHub